Holy restricted free agent drama.

 Bargaining chips: Third-overall pick.
 World junior and world championships gold medallist.
 Broke out with a 31-goal, 54-point, 82-game performance as a sophomore.

-The latest: Columbus Blue Jackets GM Don Waddell and Fantilli’s agent, Pat Brisson, have engaged in initial discussions but decided to let the situation simmer until after the Olympic break.
+The latest: Columbus Blue Jackets GM Don Waddell and Fantilli’s agent, Pat Brisson, engaged in initial discussions in 2025 but let this situation simmer all season long.

 Waddell had struck a cautious tone regarding his No. 1 centre during a late-October appearance on Real Kyper & Bourne, noting that while point totals are important for this wave of platform players, earning the coaches’ trust and contributing to winning is imperative to the franchise about to cut the cheque.

 The price for young, gifted centremen isn’t coming down.
-With due respect to UFAs Charlie Coyle and Boone Jenner, Fantilli is Waddell’s top re-signing priority.
+Fantilli is Waddell’s top re-signing priority — even if a bridge is the easiest play.

-Safe to say, the Blue Jackets can ill afford to mishandle a talent of Fantilli’s calibre if they want to increase their relevance in the sporting landscape.
+Safe to say, the Blue Jackets can ill afford to mishandle a talent of Fantilli’s calibre if they want to increase their relevancy in the sporting landscape.

 Position: Left wing / Centre